 - Create the database and connect to it using the following command inside the

-Replace the database file path in the above command with the full path to your database.
+Replace the database file path, user name, and password in the above command to suit your requirements.

 ijtool by typing the

-ijtool with the username and password that you set in
+ijtool with the username and password you just used to create the database.

 You can create database tables automatically when starting the product for the first time by using the

-The product is configured to run using an embedded Apache Derby database.
+The product is now configured to run using a remote Apache Derby database.